rsdoiel/antenna/socal_north.md

 ---

-## UCLA settles $6.45 million lawsuit over antisemitism in campus protests
+## UCLA settles antisemitism lawsuit and faces fresh litigation from feds over antisemitism

-date: 2025-07-29, updated: 2025-07-29, from: The LAist
+date: 2025-07-29, updated: 2025-07-30, from: The LAist

 The landmark suit was brought by three Jewish students and a professor who accused the university of violating their civil rights.